EagleVee/letquiz/README.md

 - Git clone this project
 - Open terminal at the root of the project
+- Make sure you have `yarn` and `cocoapods` installed
-- Run `flutter pub get` to install all the dependencies
+- Run `yarn install` to install all the dependencies
-- Run `flutter run` to launch the application.
-Make sure you have a device or simulaltor connected.
+- Run `cd ios && pod install` to install CocoaPods packages
+- Connect an Android device or simulator, and run `react-native run-android`, or if you're a mac user, run `react-native run-ios`